HPEEzmeral/ezua-tutorials/Data-Science/Ray/Anomaly-Detection-Banking/readme.md

 3. Clone the repository locally.
 4. Launch the `ray_acceleration_experiment_fraud_detecting_on_banking_system.ipynb` notebook file.

-NOTE: If the runtime_env={"pip" : ["minio", "imblearn"] causing trouble to run the experiment.
+NOTE: If the runtime_env={"pip" : ["minio", "imblearn"]} causing trouble to run the experiment, please follow the below manual steps.
-Please following the below steps:

-[A] with proxy:
+[A] with proxy environment:
-1. Open the Ray head, worker node pod termainal run the following commands
+1. Open the Ray head, worker node pod termainal run the following commands.
     1. pip install minio
     2. pip install imblearn
 2. please close the pod terminal, go back to your notebook and run the experiment it will work as expected.

-[B] with out proxy:
+[B] with out proxy environment:
 1. Open the Ray head, worker node pod termainal run the following commands
     1. export http_proxy="http://10.78.90.46:80" && export https_proxy="http://10.78.90.46:80" && export HTTP_PROXY ="http://10.78.90.46:80"  && export HTTPS_PROXY ="http://10.78.90.46:80"
     2. pip install minio